minprog/pyprog/opdrachten/classes/cards/index.md

 Before writing those methods, let's declare the class and add an initializer.

-**Add** a declaration for the `Deck` class to your code.
+**Add** a declaration for the `Deck` class to your code (above the `main` please!).
 Then, **add** an initializer.
 The initializer for this class doesn't take any arguments besides `self`, because any `Deck` will always have the same set of cards.

-The initializer is a good place for *default* values.
-Let us provide you with the declarations of two important attributes for this class:

-    self._suits = ['Hearts','Diamonds','Clubs','Spades']
-    self._values = ['A','2','3','4','5','6','7','8','9','10','J','Q','K']

-As you can see, we *hardcode* the suits and values, because in our program, these will always be the same. **Copy** those declarations into your initializer.

 ## Deck: instantiating cards

 The purpose of a "deck" will be to *contain* a set of 52 cards.
 In Python, we choose to store these cards in a list.

-With the `_suits` and `_values` we defined in the previous step, there is enough information in the `Deck` class to be able to create a `Card` instance for each of the 52 combinations.
+Let us first provide you with the declarations of two lists that you will need to generate the cards.

+    _suits = ['Hearts','Diamonds','Clubs','Spades']
+    _values = ['A','2','3','4','5','6','7','8','9','10','J','Q','K']

+**Copy** those declarations into your initializer.

 **Write** code to generate all 52 `Card`s and add them to a list called `_cards`.
 Code to do this should be added to the end of the initializer.

-> The list should be called `_cards` with an underscore because we want it to be encapsulated by the class.
+> Note: the list should be called `_cards` with an underscore because we want it to be encapsulated by the class.
 Code outside of the class should not need to access this list directly.

 Here is one suggestion for the pseudocode: